mspencedm/Software-Dev-DnD/Sessions/Session 14/Mystery at the Full Moon Festival.md

 ### **What He’s Doing:**
 - Arrived in the Crossroads in **secrecy** under the name *Lord Belmont.*
-- Is **expected to bid on the Moonshadow Hourglass tonight** at the Silver Veil’s auction.
+- Is **expected to bid on the Moonshadow Hourglass tonight** at the Golden Veil’s auction.
 - **Has bodyguards and enforcers**—stopping him won’t be easy.

 ### **Possible Twists:**